 Do you get tired of feeding your corn snake nothing but mice?

-Whether you’re new or experienced, it’s always a good idea to brush up on your corn snake diet knowledge.
+Whether new or experienced, it’s always a good idea to brush up on your corn snake diet knowledge.

 You never know when you may need to know in a pinch about food options.

 What can I feed my corn snake?

 Corn snakes are carnivores which means they eat meat.
 Their most common food is mice, but they can eat small birds, other rodents, small amphibians, and lizards.